maxparh/edelhaus/README.md

 To run project you need to create new venv and install requirments.txt

 Postgres v15 recommended.
-When installed you can re-create database via dump just create an empty one.
-In second case u might need to clean-up django migrations and makemigrations
+When installed you can re-create database via dump or just create an empty one.
+In second case you might need to clean-up django migrations and makemigrations